slogan621/tscharts/enthistory/README.md

    `clinic` clinic resource id<br />
    `patient` patient resource id<br />
+   `painSide` one of the following: "none", "left", "right", "both"<br />
+   `painDuration` one of the following: "none", "days", "weeks", "months", "intermittent"<br />
+   `drainageSide` one of the following: "none", "left", "right", "both"<br />
-   `type` one of the following: "hearing loss", "drainage", "pain", or "other"<br />
+   `drainageDuration` one of the following: "none", "days", "weeks", "months", "intermittent"<br />
-   `name` if type is "other", then name of the condition as supplied by doctor<br />
-   `side` one of the following: "left", "right", "both"<br />
+   `hearingLossSide` one of the following: "none", "left", "right", "both"<br />
-   `duration` one of the following: "days", "weeks", "months", "intermittent"<br />
+   `hearingLossDuration` one of the following: "none", "days", "weeks", "months", "intermittent"<br />
    `comment` comment supplied by the user for this history item<br />
    `username` name of logged in user making this change <br />